Food Distributor vs. Food Wholesaler: What's the Difference?

 A food distributor has a relationship with product manufacturers, such as a brand producing tinned tomatoes or boxed cereal.
 The distributor connects the company behind said products to another entity within the supply chain, such as a retailer.

 They enter into a contract with manufacturers and trade in products that are not in direct competition with theirs.
-As a result, food distributors are careful about the companies and goods they work with to avoid any conflicting issues.
+As a result, distributors are careful about the companies and goods they work with to avoid any conflicting issues.

 Essentially, food distributors help food brands get their products on shelves in front of consumers.
 Manufacturers can’t reach those customers or sell their goods to them directly, so rely on distributors instead.